Skilled Migrant Visas in NZ.

 This article is about Immigration Policy but is not a description of policy.

-To make sure the number of applicants does not exceed the available spaces, there is a preliminary filter called the "Expression of Interest" ("EOI") whereby a fee is paid and key personal data is entered online, without the need for verification and detailed documentation.
+To make sure the number of applicants for skilled migrant visas does not exceed the available spaces, there is a preliminary filter called the "Expression of Interest" ("EOI").
+A fee is paid, and key personal data is entered online, without the need for verification and detailed documentation.
 If that "EOI" comes up to standard, Immigration New Zealand then issues an "Invitation to Apply" ("ITA").

 While receiving an "ITA" is normally grounds for celebration, it is by no means the end of the journey.
-The applicant still has to meet all the small-print requirements and produce documents that validate claims made in the "EOI".
-In many cases there are misunderstandings when applicants have been "sure they knew what was meant" by certain requirements only to find that Immigration New Zealand's interpretation of words is quite different than their own.
+The applicant still must meet all the small-print requirements and produce documents that validate claims made in the "EOI".
+In many cases there are misunderstandings when applicants have been "sure they knew what was meant" by certain requirements, only to find that Immigration New Zealand's interpretation of words is quite different than their own.

-All family members will also be subject to close scrutiny over documents of identity and relationship; while the medical and character backgrounds of everyone associated with the application will be closely examined.
+All family members will also be subject to scrutiny over documents of identity and relationship.
+The medical and character backgrounds of everyone associated with the application will be closely examined.